abui-am/gitgud/README.md

 [User navigates with arrows and selects main.go, then test_feature.txt]

---- Processing file: main.go ---
+--- Processing 2 selected file(s) ---
+  - main.go
+  - test_feature.txt

-Enter additional context for main.go (press Enter to skip): Added new autocommit per file feature Generating commit message for main.go...
+Enter additional context for these 2 file(s) (press Enter to skip): Added new autocommit per file feature with batch processing
+Generating commit message for 2 file(s)...

-Generated commit message for main.go:
+Generated commit message for batch:

-feat: add autocommit per file functionality for selective commits
+feat: add autocommit per file functionality with batch processing

-Do you want to commit this file with this message? (y/n/exit): y Successfully committed main.go
+Do you want to commit these files with this message? (y/n/r=retry/exit): r

---- Processing file: test_feature.txt ---
-Enter additional context for test_feature.txt (press Enter to skip):
-Generating commit message for test_feature.txt...
+Regenerating commit message for 2 file(s)...

-Generated commit message for test_feature.txt:
+Generated commit message for batch:

-docs: add test file demonstrating autocommit per file feature
+feat(autocommit): implement batch processing for selective file commits

-Do you want to commit this file with this message? (y/n/exit): y Successfully committed test_feature.txt
+Do you want to commit these files with this message? (y/n/r=retry/exit): y Successfully committed 2 file(s) in one commit

 --- Processing complete ---
 Continue with remaining files? (y/n): y